Ric Flair: Early life

 Fliehr was born on February 25, 1949, in Memphis, Tennessee.
 His original parents were Luther and Olive Phillips, the latter of whom was also credited with the Demaree and Stewart surnames; nevertheless, his birth name is commonly considered to be Fred Phillips, even if he is also credited on various records as Fred Demaree or Fred Stewart.

-He was adopted by Kathleen Kinsmiller Fliehr (1918–2003) and Richard Reid Fliehr (1918–2000).
+Fliehr was adopted by Kathleen Kinsmiller Fliehr (1918–2003) and Richard Reid Fliehr (1918–2000).
 The Fliehrs decided to adopt due to Kathleen being unable to become pregnant after giving birth to a daughter who died shortly after.
-At the time of his adoption (arranged by the Tennessee Children's Home Society as part of Georgia Tann's infant trafficking scandal) his adoptive father was completing a residency in obstetrics and gynecology in Detroit, Michigan.
+At the time of his adoption (arranged by the Tennessee Children's Home Society as part of Georgia Tann's infant trafficking scandal), his adoptive father was completing a residency in obstetrics and gynecology in Detroit, Michigan.
 His adoptive mother worked for the Star Tribune.
 Shortly afterward, the family settled in Edina, Minnesota.
 However, they would move to Golden Valley, Minnesota where the young Fliehr lived throughout his childhood.
 Though not officially diagnosed with attention deficit hyperactivity disorder (ADHD), Flair stated in his 2004 memoir To Be The Man that he was in fact the "epitome of the disease" while growing up, partying and even having sex and drinking alcohol by the age of 14.

 After ninth grade, he attended Wayland Academy in Beaver Dam, Wisconsin for four years, where he participated in wrestling, football, and track.
 After high school, Fliehr briefly attended the University of Minnesota.

 Professional wrestling career

 American Wrestling Association (1972–1974)

 A successful amateur wrestler in his teens, Flair trained as a professional wrestler with Verne Gagne.
-He attended Gagne's first wrestling camp with Greg Gagne, "Jumpin Jim Brunzell, The Iron Sheik and Ken Patera at Gagne's barn outside Minneapolis in the winter of 1971.
-On December 10, 1972, he made his debut in Rice Lake, Wisconsin, battling George "Scrap Iron" Gadaski to a 10-minute draw while adopting the ring name Ric Flair.
-During his time in the American Wrestling Association (AWA), Flair had matches with Dusty Rhodes, Chris Taylor, André the Giant, Larry Hennig and Wahoo McDaniel.
+He attended Gagne's first wrestling camp with Greg Gagne, "Jumpin'" Jim Brunzell, Iron Sheik and Ken Patera at Gagne's barn outside Minneapolis in the winter of 1971.
+On December 10, 1972, he made his debut for Gagne's American Wrestling Association (AWA) promotion in Rice Lake, Wisconsin, wrestling George "Scrap Iron" Gadaski to a 10-minute draw while adopting the ring name Ric Flair.
+During his time in the AWA, Flair had matches with Dusty Rhodes, Chris Taylor, André the Giant, Larry Hennig and Wahoo McDaniel.
+Flair left the AWA in May 1974.